This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 - Preservatives, colorants and fragrances

-What are the ingredients to watch out for?
+What ingredients should I look out for?

-- Aluminium salts Aluminum salts are antiperspirant agents that are suspected of being carcinogenic and of having an impact on the nervous system in the long term.
-However, according to a study (2014) of "Scientific Committee on Consumer Safety (SCCS)" and a report of the French Agency for Health Products Safety (AFSSPS) published in 2011, the studies conducted are not conclusive.
-AFSSPS recommends not to exceed a concentration of 0.6% of aluminum salt in products (example: Aluminum Chlorohydrate, Sodium aluminum chlorohydroxy Lactate).
+- Aluminum salts These antiperspirants are suspected of being carcinogenic and of having a long-term impact on the nervous system.
+However, according to a study (2014) by the Scientific Committee on Consumer Safety (SCCS) and a report by the Agence Française de Sécurité Sanitaire des Produits de Santé (AFSSPS) published in 2011, the studies carried out are inconclusive.
+AFSSPS recommends not exceeding a concentration of 0.6% aluminum salt in products (e.g. Aluminum Chlorohydrate, Sodium Aluminum Chlorohydroxy Lactate).

-Each cosmetic product label must include certain information, such as
+Each cosmetic product label must include certain information, such as :

 • Special precautions for use

-• The INCI list
+• INCI list

-• The manufacturing batch number
+• Manufacturing batch number

 To promote the use of organic products and respect biodiversity.
 The COSMOS standard is guided by four fundamental principles:

-• Use clean processes and respecthuman health and the environment
+• Use clean processes and respect human health and the environment

-• Integrate and develop the concept of " green chemistry "
+• Integrate and develop the concept of green chemistry "

 COSMOS offers 2 certifications